agdturner/ccg-generic/README.md

 - Developed and tested on Java 14.
 - There are no third party dependencies.
 - There are third party dependencies for testing.
-- Please see the POM (https://github.com/agdturner/agdt-java-generic/blob/master/pom.xml) or https://mvnrepository.com/artifact/io.github.agdturner/agdt-java-generic for details.
+- Please see the [POM](https://github.com/agdturner/agdt-java-generic/blob/master/pom.xml) for details.

 ## Development Roadmap
 ### Version 1.8